-As discussed in previous chapters, all new major stationary sources and major modifications to existing major stationary sources are required to obtain a NSR permit prior to beginning actual construction.
-The term "begin actual construction" is an important concept within the NSR permitting program.
+As discussed in previous chapters, all new major stationary sources and major modifications to existing major stationary sources are required to obtain an NSR permit prior to beginning actual construction.
+Severe penalties can result if construction begins before the applicable permit is approved and issued.
 The key is knowing what pre-permitting activities are allowed before the project meets the "begin actual construction" definition in the applicable Federal, State, or local permitting rules.
 The definition of "begin actual construction" per the NSR regulations and adopted by many States and/or local permitting authorities is: